chusanapunn/bci_2023_intern/README.md

 ## RFC Folder
 The Main Application created during the internship period, RFC is Recorder, Filterer to Classifier for EEG lsl experiment function.
- More details inside the code comments
+ More details inside the code comments (ONLY RFC folder will have detailed comments)

 * rfc_main.py : main application file, Run the application from here.